-Clean Our Streets & Streams - Pass the Baltimore City Bag Ban!
+Clean Our Streets & Streams - Pass a Strong & Equitable Bag Ban!

 Plastic bags are everywhere.
 They fly down our streets, get caught in trees, and clog our waterways.
-Made from petroleum, the average American uses 10 bags per week, or 520 bags per year!
-Since 2014, Mr. Trash Wheel in Baltimore's Inner Harbor has collected 431,057 plastic grocery bags.
+The average American uses 10 plastic bags per week, adding up to 520 bags per year!
+Since 2014, Mr. Trash Wheel in Baltimore's Inner Harbor has collected over 431,000 plastic bags.

-Baltimore City is leading the way for the state, by banning EPS foam in 2018, which Maryland banned in 2019.
+Baltimore City's leadership is important: after the city banned polystyrene foam in 2018, Maryland's General Assembly followed with a statewide ban in 2019.
 Now, it's time to lead the way by banning plastic bags in the fight to protect our neighborhoods and waterways from trash and litter.

 Ask your Baltimore City Councilmember to support a strong and equitable bag ban today!